aswinaus/ML/README.md

 4. Collect user feedback during usage
 5. Offline GRPO training (ref vs policy, feedback-based rewards)
 6. Evaluate candidate SFT+GRPO policy
-7. Deploy v2 policy, archive old checkpoints, repeat loop.
+7. Deploy v2 policy,
+8. Archive old checkpoints, repeat loop.

 -----------------------------------------------------------------------------------------------------------------------------------------------------
 **Training 1 – Binary Cross-Entropy+Contrastive Loss as Loss Function**

-The training process in this code is designed to fine-tune a pre-trained language model (specifically, a dual-encoder model) to classify documents as either tax questions or tax solutions.
+The training process in this code is designed to fine-tune a pre-trained language model (specifically, a dual-encoder model) to classify documents as either tax proble or tax solutions.

-The model is trained on a dataset of labeled documents, where each document is associated with a label indicating whether it's a tax question or a tax solution.
+The model is trained on a dataset of labeled documents, where each document is associated with a label indicating whether it's a tax question or a tax solution or similar tax related markers which help identify a tax document.

 The model learns to represent each document as a dense vector (embedding) and then uses these embeddings to predict the label.

 The effectiveness of this training process depends on several factors, including:

 **1. Quality of the dataset:** The dataset should be large, diverse, and well-labeled, with a good balance of tax questions and tax solutions.

 **2. Choice of pre-trained model:** The pre-trained model should be suitable for the task at hand, and the dual-encoder architecture is a good choice for this type of classification task.

 **3. Hyperparameter tuning:** The hyperparameters, such as learning rate, batch size, and number of epochs, should be carefully tuned to optimize the model's performance.

-**4. Evaluation metrics:** The model's performance should be evaluated using relevant metrics, such as accuracy, precision, recall, and F1-score.
+**4. Evaluation metrics:** The model's performance should be evaluated using relevant metrics, such as accuracy, precision, recall.

-Based on the code it appears that the training process is well-designed and the model is being fine-tuned using a suitable pre-trained model and a reasonable set of hyperparameters.
+Code used in this training process is well-designed and the model is being fine-tuned using a suitable pre-trained model and a reasonable set of hyperparameters.

 However, to determine whether this training process is effective for your specific use case, you'll need to evaluate the model's performance on a held-out test set and consider the following factors:

 **1. Accuracy:** How accurate is the model in classifying documents as tax questions or tax solutions?

 **2. Precision:** How precise is the model in identifying true positives (i.e., documents that are actually tax questions or tax solutions)?

 **3. Recall:** How well does the model recall true positives (i.e., documents that are actually tax questions or tax solutions)?

 **4. F1-score:** What is the F1-score, which balances precision and recall?

 If the model's performance is satisfactory, we can use it to classify new unseen documents as tax questions or tax solutions.
 However if the performance is not satisfactory, we may need to adjust the training process, such as by tweaking the hyperparameters, using a different pre-trained model, or collecting more data.

 **Code updates the hyperparameters using Population-Based Training (PBT) scheduler from the Ray Tune library.**

-In the code, the PBT scheduler is defined as follows:
+In this code the PBT scheduler is defined as follows:

 <img width="658" height="492" alt="image" src="https://github.com/user-attachments/assets/ba4beaab-b63e-43e6-8a5f-f8b7a6f87fdd" />

-This scheduler will perturb the hyperparameters every 6 training iterations, and the perturbations are defined as follows:
+This scheduler will perturb the hyperparameters every 6 training iterations and the perturbations are defined as follows:

 •	lr: log uniform distribution between 1e-6 and 5e-5

 •	wd: uniform distribution between 0 and 0.1

 •	warmup: uniform distribution between 0 and 0.2

 •	lora_rank: one of the values [4, 8, 16, 32]

 The tune.run function is then used to run the training function train_with_pbt with the PBT scheduler:

 <img width="802" height="611" alt="image" src="https://github.com/user-attachments/assets/083083c9-5cb5-49ab-bdc9-592a0692828b" />

-This will run 4 trials of the training function with the initial hyperparameters, and then the PBT scheduler will perturb the hyperparameters and run new trials with the updated hyperparameters.
+This will run 4 trials of the training function with the initial hyperparameters and then the PBT scheduler will perturb the hyperparameters and run new trials with the updated hyperparameters.

 The best trial with the minimum loss is then selected and the corresponding model is saved: